TanStack/table/src/hoc/README.md

 On any change to the props, the table will reset the expanded state.

+Accepts a onExpandedChange callback to be called whenever the table expanded state changes

 Note: only supports 1 level of nesting.

 Example usage in a Column Cell Renderer: